PDP-11 architecture: Commercial Instruction Set (CIS)

 String comparisons are handled by CMPC, which sets the processor condition codes based on the results of comparing two strings.
 LOCC finds the first occurrence of a character in a string, while SKPC searches for the first character that does not match, used for trimming blanks at the start of strings, for instance.
 SCANC and SPANC are similar to LOCC and SKPC, but match any character in a masked character set.
 This can be used, for instance, to find the next occurrence of any line-breaking character like VT, LF or CR.
 Character sets are a table of 256 bytes, split into subsets.
 These are similar to the translation tables with the lower eight bits of the first word forming a mask, and the second word pointing to the start of the table.
 The mask selects which of the subsets, up to eight, are part of the character set during comparisons.
 Using this system, one can define character sets like uppercase, lowercase, digits, etc. and then easily make a union via the mask, for instance, selecting the upper and lowercase subsets to produce the complete set of letters.

 CIS also includes a set of data types and instructions for manipulating BCD numbers.
 This data is also represented by two 16-bit registers or memory locations, with the second number being the A identical to the string case.
-The first word now contains four fields which describe the string representation of the data, which include packed and unpacked digits, handling the sign, and the length of the string, from 0 to 16.
+The first word now contains four fields which describe the string representation of the data, which include packed and unpacked digits, handling the sign, and the length of the string, from 0 to 16 bytes.
 DEC referred to unpacked data, with one digit per byte, as "numeric strings".
-Using packed data, with two BCD digits per byte, a 16-word string held BDC numbers up to 32 digits long.
+Using packed data, with two BCD digits per byte, a 16-byte string held BCD numbers up to 32 digits long.
 Instructions included ADDP/ADDN for packed and unpacked data, SUBP/SUBN, ASHP/ASHN (arithmetic shift) and CMPP/CMPN (compare).
 Available for packed data only are MULP and DIVP.
-It also includes a set of instructions to convert BCD numbers between packed and unpacked formats, as well as to and from binary values.
+CIS also includes a set of six instructions (CVT) to convert BCD numbers between packed and unpacked formats, as well as to and from binary values.

-A final set of instructions is used to load string and BCD data to and from the internal registers, avoiding the need for bit-fiddling in code.
+A final set of instructions is provided to load two or three 2-word string descriptors to the internal registers, avoiding the need for multiple MOVs.

 Access to Processor Status Word (PSW)

 The PSW is mapped to memory address 177 776, and can thus be processed like any data.
+The sole exception is the LSI-11 which does not map the PSW to memory space.
 Instructions found on all but the earliest PDP-11s give programs more direct access to the register.